DjoCoding/GEditor/README.md

 - **Cursor Navigation**: Move the cursor with precision to any location in the file.
 - **Scrolling Support**: Smoothly scroll through large files without losing context.
 - **Selection Mode**: Another mode where you can select text and do whatever you want with it
+- **Directory Navigation**: Open and load text files from a directory

 ## Installation